Skip to main content

 • In the tab Domain:

-• Click on the pen, and enter the following attributes:
+• Click on the pen on the line Attributes, and enter the following attributes:

 Login → uid